junh1024/junh1024-Documents/Audio/Izotope Products Guide.md

 Version 7 (2015) adds some vintage modules (EQ, compressor, limiter, tape).
 Vintage was all the rage back then, I guess after Taylor Swift's release of 1989 in 2014.
 Thank god that tape doesn't add wow & flutter, as it's 1 of the things I loathe about analogue, and would also add latency.
 Version 7 also adds codec preview, which some people applauded, but I would argue it's not that useful since unless you can have the exact encoder & settings as the final encode, the artefacts will be different.
 Also, general transparency rates are known.
 Default in LAME MP3 is HQ/slow, but some services may use fast instead.
 Default AAC encoder for Apple Music would ofc not be Fraunhofer either.

 Version 8 (2017) adds Dynamic EQ, not that useful/working for me TBH.
-Version 8 to 10 also adds spectral shaper & stabilizer which tames frequency problems like resonances, or broad adjustments like oeksound soothe & soundtheory gulfoss respectively.
+Version 8 to 10 also adds spectral shaper & stabilizer which tames frequency problems like resonances, or broad adjustments like Oeksound soothe & soundtheory gulfoss respectively.

 ![Ozone 9](https://cdn.mos.cms.futurecdn.net/ETyy4rBCJEYMon2u2uGdYR.jpg)